JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - sync looping effects for late joiners
 - flip selected effect text to the other side when held in the left hand
 - support non particle system effects.
 They really aren't effects anymore at that point, just objects that you can place in the world
+- option for random rotation or fixed effect rotation (forward being aligned with the hit normal, up facing away from the gun as well as possible)

 ## Todo

-- option for fixed effect rotation (forward being aligned with the hit normal, up facing away from the gun as good as possible) or random rotation random might be a bit harder? hmm, yea that's tricky because up isn't actually up. forward is up. wait actually we have 2 transforms to play with, we can rotate the second one where up is actually up oh right, we don't. the inner transform is for the user to adjust rotation however they want. so we have a single transform
 - preview selected effect at current target location

 ## Maybe